robzedgames/rziehl.github.io/_posts/2024-10-16-state-of-the-engine.md

 ---

 So why write this post?
 It's mostly for myself.
 I'm taking a snapshot at this point in the development of this game to come back to years later for perspective.
-I'm sure that I'll change my mind on some of these thoughts over time with but let's see.
+I'm sure that I'll change my mind on some of these thoughts over time but let's see.

 I am really curious to see by the end of this project, years from now, what the metrics will look like.
 I find posts like [this one](https://kotaku.com/the-exceptional-beauty-of-doom-3s-source-code-5975610) great for providing some similar stats.